 Hawai‘i Green Growth Advisory Board

-Kā'eo Duarte, 2020 Chair and Local-Global Next Gen Working Group co-chair
+Kā'eo Duarte, Local-Global Next Gen Working Group co-chair

 Kā‘eo was named vice president of Community Engagement and Resources in April 2015.
 His group oversees KS resources in nine regions statewide, including more than 360,000 acres of agricultural and conservation lands, community resource centers, and sustainability initiatives.
 Prior to being named VP, Kā‘eo served as KS’ senior director for its West Hawaiʻi Region, West Hawaiʻi director of Strategic Initiatives, and led regional transition efforts for KS in West Hawaiʻi.
 He hails from the ahupua‘a of Holualoa, Kona, on Hawai‘i island and holds a Bachelor of Science of Engineering in civil engineering from Princeton University, and a Master of Science and doctorate in environmental engineering from the Massachusetts Institute of Technology.